 Why Playa del Carmen is a top city for Digital Nomads

-While not all parts of Mexico have good enough internet to meet the needs of remote workers, especially beach towns, Playa del Carmen does.
+While not all parts of Mexico have good enough internet to meet the needs of remote workers, especially beach towns, Playa del Carmen does — making it one of the best places for digital nomads in Mexico.

 This is precisely why so many end up here, as well as the abundance of co-working spaces, the large community of digital nomads, the fun things to do, and of course, the beaches.